alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 One issue with our experiments is that ELBs need to be "preheated" when receiving a lot of traffic.
-Otherwise it stutters and rejects most of the requests, and this can go on indefinitely.
+Otherwise it stutters and rejects most of the requests, and this can go on indefinitely under heavy load.
 If you have many krps you need to ask AWS to "preheat" the ELB.
 Our fear was that the ELB would "cool down" if we diverted all requests for a long time.